NOVASWAY/Sethofficial2.0/DASHBOARD_PERFORMANCE_OPTIMIZATIONS.md

 - ✅ Chart rendering optimization hooks for better performance
 - ✅ Bulk operations support for efficient multi-item management
 - ✅ Service worker for persistent caching across sessions
+- ✅ Image loading optimization with lazy loading and WebP support

 ### Remaining Low-Priority Enhancements
 The following enhancements can be implemented incrementally as needed: